CLF78/Midnight-Variety-Pack/README.md

 The various features in the mod (including the aforementioned custom cups) can be toggled and further configured by editing `include/config.h`.
 While most features are free standing, some are dependent on others; checks are included to prevent most breakages.

 ### Assets
-Most of the assets in the mod (excluding tracks and music due to file size reasons) are available in decoded form in the `assets` folder.
+Most of the assets in the mod (excluding tracks and music due to file size reasons) are available in (mostly) decoded form in the `assets` folder.
 They can be changed, added or removed, provided the `configure.py` script is updated to match.